guidance-ai/llgtrt/README.md

 in the order they are specified (with later ones overriding the earlier ones).
 This way, you can separate configuration for tokenizer, runtime, and guidance parser.

-You can enable additional logging for llguidance by setting `llguidance.log_level` to `2` in the configuration file.

 ## Development

 First build the Docker container to be used in the dev container.